 Unless you want to.

 Personally, I pick and choose when and how I cover up, because it all just depends on how comfortable I am with the people around me.

 If you can imagine any time in your life where you might not want everyone around you looking your breasts, then invest in a nursing cover.
 If you truly don’t care, I applaud your audacity.

 There are all kinds of breastfeeding covers available!
-Look for one that’s lightweight – to heavy of a material will give you a hot, cranky baby.
+Look for one that’s lightweight – too heavy of a material will give you a hot, cranky baby.

 5. Breastfeeding bracelet

 I know the idea of a breastfeeding bracelet sounds totally off the wall.
 Stick with me though, because this is good.

 Milk Bands make a small rubber bracelet that you can wear on either arm.
 You use it to tack which side your baby nursed from last, what time they nursed, or even for how long.
 All very good things to remember and all very easy things to forget!
 The bracelets are super affordable and will save you a lot of headache.
 Trust me.

 While I’m a huge advocate of keeping a nursing log, sometimes it’s just not around and you need to remember the details.
 This little buddy is gem.

 6. Feeding arm pads

 Close to the end of our nursing sessions, the arm where my son’s head was resting would usually fall asleep.
 I’d get that uncomfortable pins-and-needles feeling, but I always just thought I was weird.
 It never occurred to me someone else might be having that problem.
 Apparently I’m not alone though, because somebody invented arm pads for this purpose!
 Amazing!

 Huggabee Cuddle Me is a pillow sleeve that you slip your arm through, then provides a cushion between your arm and baby’s head.
 Much more comfortable for you, and I’m sure it’s much more comfortable for the baby too.
-We should embrace anything that makes us more comfortable.
+Let’s embrace anything that makes us more comfortable!

 7. A quality breast pump